Heritage services and resources

 A representative from the Māori Land Court is available in the Central Library once a month.
 For more information or an appointment phone the Māori Land Court on (06) 349 0770 or contact the Heritage Team.

-Details of heritage events can be found in the What's On section.
+Details of heritage past and future events can be found in the What's On section or below.

 Ancestry Library Edition